epiverse-trace/epidemics/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a feature to be added to this package
 title: ''
 labels: ''
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+E.g. "When passing arguments as [...]"

-**Describe the solution you'd like**
+**Describe the solution you would like**
 A clear and concise description of what you want to happen.

 **Additional context**